 “People do it every day.
 They talk to themselves.
 They see themselves as they’d like to be.
 They don’t have the courage you have to just run with it.”

-Having the courage to “run with it,” seems to be a take on the phenomena of being true to one’s self – “just be yourself.”
-That so often we succumb to society’s demands of what we should be or how it is appropriate to conduct ourselves within the confines of the cultural norms.
-In our culture, more often than not, appropriate conduct entails having a job and being a “productive member of society.”
-But as we quest to squeeze ourselves within the box of what we believe the collective demands of us, we forget who we are and what we truly want from life.
+Having the courage to “run with it,” seems to be a take on the phenomenon of being true to one’s self.
+“Just be yourself.”
+That so often we succumb to society’s demands of what we should be or what constitutes appropriate conduct or even how we should think.
+In our culture, appropriate conduct entails toiling at a loathsome, often unnecessary job, to make money to pay rent and become a “productive member of society.”
+But as we squeeze ourselves in the vice of society’s demands, we forget who we are and what we truly want from life.
 This is a symptom of programming.